in

 Moths lay eggs over a period of about two months so the threat to plants is ongoing through the summer.
 Larvae and pupae overwinter in the soil and emerge as adults the following year when the weather warms.

-Target Plants: Squash vine borers attack summer squashes, zucchini, pumpkins, Hubbard squashes, and some winter squashes.
+Squash vine borers attack summer squashes, zucchini, pumpkins, Hubbard squashes, and some winter squashes.

-Organic Controls: Early in the season exclude moths from laying eggs by covering plants with spun poly floating row covers.
+Early in the season exclude moths from laying eggs by covering plants with spun poly floating row covers.
 Spray the base of plants with pyrethrin repeatedly to kill young larvae before they enter vines.

-Organic Control Calendar: Here is what you can do seasonally to control squash vine borers:
+Here is what you can do seasonally to control squash vine borers:

 • At planting time: Plant summer squashes later than usual to avoid early-season infestations.
 Stagger plantings to avoid compromising the entire crop; plant a new mound of squash every few weeks.
-Cover seedbeds and young transplants with spun poly row covers to prevent moths from laying eggs; remove covers when vines start to flower or hand pollinate.
+Cover seedbeds and young transplants with spun poly row cover to prevent moths from laying eggs; remove covers when vines start to flower or hand pollinate.
 Fertilize vines to encourage fast growth; plants may produce fruits before borer damage can slow or stop vine growth.
 Encourage secondary rooting along healthy vines; mound soil over leaf nodes every four or five feet along the length of the vine; when a section of the vine is attacked by a borer, other sections supported by secondary roots will not collapse.

 • While crops develop: Crush egg clusters at the base of plants or on the undersides of leaves.
-Spray base of plants with pyrethrin repeatedly to kill young larvae before they enter vines.
+Spray the base of plants with pyrethrin repeatedly to kill young larvae before they enter vines.
 Search for larvae entry holes—about 3 feet from the base of the plant; slit the vine near the hole with a sharp knife near the hole, pull back the tissue to remove the borer and crush it; close the tissue and mound an inch or two of moist soil over the cut to encourage healing and secondary root formation.
 Alternatively, inject Bacillus thuringiensis into the stem with a hypodermic needle; when borers feed on tissue infused with Bt they will die.
 Or use a flashlight at night to illuminate the silhouette of borers inside the vines then stick a straight pin through the vine to impale the borer; repeat every three days until all borers have been discovered and killed.

 • After harvest: Shred infected vines to expose any larvae to cold or predators or hand collection and crushing.